KxSystems/docs-v1/README.md

 ## Reference

-The Reference articles have been exported and their content incorporated into a hierarchical table of contents.
+The Reference articles have been exported from the wiki and their content incorporated into a hierarchical table of contents.
+Details on each q function are arranged in pages grouped under /ref by semantic topic: see _Reference/Semantics_ in the LHS navigation.

 ## Cookbook

-The Cookbook articles are being migrated: see the ToDo list below.
-The most-used pages are being migrated first, along with pages they link to.
+The Cookbook articles have been migrated.

 ## Q for Mortals V3

-Unlike the first two editions, _Q for Mortals V3_ is now published in its entirety online in HTML.
+Unlike the first two editions, _Q for Mortals V3_ is now published in its entirety [online in HTML](http://code.kx.com/q4m3).

-Links from the Reference and Cookbook to _Q for Mortals_ are being replaced with links to _Q for Mortals V3_.
+Links from the Reference and Cookbook to _Q for Mortals_ have been replaced with links to _Q for Mortals V3_.

 ## Not upwardly compatible